sonym3/MyFireBase/README.md

 ###### FirebaseDatabase class

 The entry point for accessing a Firebase Database.
 You can get an instance by calling getInstance().
 To access a location in the database and read or write data, use getReference().

+###### DatabaseReference class
+A Firebase reference represents a particular location in your Database and can be used for reading or writing data to that Database location.

+This class is the starting point for all Database operations.
+After you've initialized it with a URL, you can use it to read data, write data, and to create new DatabaseReferences.

+###### DatabaseReference push()

+It create a reference to an auto-generated child location.

+###### setValue(Object value)
+Set the data at this location to the given value.